cp3402-students/project-team4/documentation/deployment.md

     - Site Title: U3A Online
     - Username: user
     - Password: user
-    - Tick the checkbox to confirm weak password (password strength is not important in local devlopment so the easier to remember the better)
+    - Tick the checkbox to confirm weak password (password strength is not important in local development so the easier to remember the better)
     - Email: [your email address]
     - Click ***Install WordPress*** button